Loading…

 Some products may not be suitable for bonding certain materials, such as polypropylene or polyethylene.
 It is important to check the manufacturer’s guidelines for compatibility with specific materials.

 Suhail Matadar has extensive experience in the construction industry as an electrician, involved in installing, inspecting, and testing electrical systems in various projects.
 He excelled in sales, working for a major UK wholesaler, selling construction products to professionals and the DIY market.
 Suhail's background includes working at a leading home emergency repair company dealing with trades people.
 With a BEng (Hons) degree in Electronic Engineering, Suhail has worked with PLCs in the nuclear fuel manufacturing industry.
 During his studies, he gained practical experience at a chemical manufacturing company known for producing award-winning cleaning, hygiene, and livestock protection products for over a century.
-Currently, Suhail runs a global business specialising in supplying, researching, testing, and distributing chemical construction products like adhesives and sealants.
+Currently, Suhail runs a global business specialising in supplying, researching, testing, and distributing construction products like adhesives, sealants and drill bits.